Globoplox/make-it-right/README.md

 # make-it-right

-Important todo/note to myself:

-- There might be TWO APP1 (one for EXIF, one for XMP)

-- Allow to store original IO offset of tag entry for in place editing
-- Remove filters
-- Remove the close? param and just buffer all and rewrap into an IO.
-- Make sub IFD regular lazy value (Have to handle both 'offset' and 'bytes' flavor)
-  - Including the offset IFD (will need to have a specialized accessor)
-- Maybe allow, for some tags, to cache the value (usefull if complex, like sub IFD)
-- If we parse the IFD from a buffer instead of an IO, we can reduce allocation by slicing the original slice instead of copying it.
-  We could actually have both parameter (io/slice) passed or, if slice, wrap io, if io only, dup when slicing.
-- Maybe merge all the tags within a single IFD type.
-- Ifd#all clear nil tags.
-Maybe even it should run only for tags present in @tags to avoid useless checks

 A pure crystal, zero dependencies EXIF parsing lib.
-It will be much less accurate than tool or binding based on exisiting libs (libexif and exiv2).
+It will be less accurate than tool or binding based on libexif, however it might be easier to use for simple cases.
-But it might be less of a pity for simplest needs.
-Exiv2 is c++ so binding are annoying.
-There are bindings for libexif available that are surely much better than this if you mostly wish to display the data.
-If you just want that damned orientation tag, this lib will be more than enough.
-This lib also attempt to produce programmatically practical values rather than purely visual ones.

-## Accuracy, testing

-Im still working on it but I am using pictures from the exif-sample repository and comparing to exiftool to ensure, as much as possible:

-- I detect all the tags (not yet, there are oddities (subifd where there should not, and maker_note))
-- I know all the tags (All the one I detect at least lol)
-- I successfully parse all the tags
-- I can read then write to the same jpeg and produce an image identical to the source (when possible, there might be ordering that change, but it should be valid)
-- In the future, i will have to test that writing tags work correctly

-## Rapid overview of exif and related for the people that wish they weren't here (like me) SKIP if you already KnowTheThings™
+It is tested with [exiftool](https://exiftool.org/) and [exif-samples](https://github.com/ianare/exif-samples.git).

+It support reading and writing TIFF/EXIF data embedded into JIF (jpg) files.
+It does not support maker notes.
+It will attempt to write back maker notes when serializing, but it:

+- Will NOT write maker note at the same offset that they were read from
+- Will NOT correct offset included into maker notes if the maker notes block moved
+- WIll NOT parse or write back any maker note data that are not included within the data block whose size and offset are indicated by the makre note tag.

+## Quick overview of EXIF

 JPEG is a compression method for image.
 JIF is a file format for storing JPEG compressed image.
 JFIF is an extension of JIF that add metadata to JIF.
 TIFF is a file format for storing various things along with metadata.
 EXIF is a specification for storing metadata.
-When talking about EXIF in images, usually it means having a regular JIF of JFIF file with an additional TIFF file, itself including EXIF metadata.
+When talking about EXIF in images, usually it means having a JIF file with an additional TIFF file embbed, itself including EXIF metadata.

 Tags are TIFF/EXIF key/value metadata
 IFD are a group of related tags.
 IFD can have sub-IFD.